Ethics and Integrity

 The University of Leicester seeks to uphold the highest professional standards in the conduct of its research, at every level and in every discipline.
 Ethical approval is needed for all research and consultancy undertaken by University staff and students (both undergraduate and postgraduate) wherever research (or any related activity) involves human participants or raises ethical issues.

-The University's Research Ethics Policy provides the framework within which the ethical review process will operate across the University.
+The University's Research Ethics Policy (PDF, 700kb) provides the framework within which the ethical review process will operate across the University.

-The University's Research Ethics Policy should be read in conjunction with the University Research Code of Conduct, which provides guidelines for conducting research with integrity and promoting good practice in all aspects of research.
+The University's Research Ethics Policy should be read in conjunction with the University Research Code of Conduct (PDF, 972kb), which provides guidelines for conducting research with integrity and promoting good practice in all aspects of research.

 The University Ethics and Integrity Committee (UEIC) is responsible for setting policy and providing oversight of ethical reviews across the university for research not involving the NHS (see below for more details).
 There are a number of discipline specific Research Ethics Committees (RECs), these committees are responsible for providing review and approval of ethics applications.
 The RECs may escalate an application for consideration by the UEIC if required.
 Researchers at the University of Leicester may apply for ethical review by one of these committees utilising an online application system.